Proving Negligence in Wrongful Death Cases in San Diego

 Downtown San Diego library and surrounding buildings.

 In wrongful death cases, proving negligence is a critical step toward holding the responsible party accountable and securing the compensation your family needs.
-Below, we explain how negligence is proven in wrongful death cases, from gathering evidence to consulting expert witnesses.

 What Is Negligence in a Wrongful Death Case?